 To help you understand better, let’s look at fixed deposit and mutual funds in detail.

 A fixed deposit is a financial instrument offered by banks, post office, and other NBFCs (Non-Banking Financial Company) which offers the investors a higher rate of interest compared to regular savings or a salary account.
-The money invested in fixed deposits is used by the banks as capital for other business operations.
+Banks use the deposit money as capital for other business operations.
 One such example is issuing loans at a higher interest rate than the rate they pay to fixed deposit account holders.

 To invest in a fixed deposit, you need to have that kind of money (lump sum amount) already available.
 Typical investors in fixed deposits are the ones who would have already accumulated surplus cash over a period of time.
 For this reason, fixed deposits are a popular choice of investments for retired individuals and senior citizens.
 Another category of fixed deposit investors are the ones who would have huge sum coming in from a sale of property or inheritance.